If you have ever heard of rooftop gardening before, you might wonder what it’s all about.

-Shallow rooted plants, those that can withstand high amounts of heat, are typically planted.
+Shallow-rooted plants, those that can withstand high amounts of heat, are typically planted.
 This is far different from the vegetable gardens that rooftop gardens will always have.
-However, they do share that one benefit which is to reduce the environmental impact on the earth by minimising the amount of resources that are typically used to keep a building cool at the upper levels.
+However, they do share that one benefit which is to reduce the environmental impact on the earth by minimising the number of resources that are typically used to keep a building cool at the upper levels.

 You can always find information on the web about this type of gardening, allowing you to get started using the proper equipment and strategies.
 It will simply be like gardening, something you may have done for years, but it will be done from the vantage point which makes this very unique.